Documentation Index

 3.2 Configuring Expiring Keys Alert for Syslog

-Perform the following steps to integrate Fortanix DSM with Syslog:
+Perform the following steps to configure logging events to the Syslog:

 • Host: Enter the hostname or IP address of your Syslog server.